How to make Annotated heatmap with Seaborn in Python

 Add annotation to Heatmap with Seaborn’s heatmap() function

-We can add annotation to the heatmap using annot argument.
-In the example below we add annotation showing the return values by formatting using a function.
+We can add annotations to a heatmap using the annot argument.
+In the example below, we format the values with a custom function to display the return values directly on the heatmap.

 # Function to round